leejoonli/code-every-day/log.md

 ## Thoughts

 Able to do a single line return statement.
 Used the sum() method and did a for loop in a list with a conditional that determines if the element in a list is a duplicate.

+# Day 173 (8/24/2022)

+## Codewars

+Did a codewars challenge today.
+The challenge was to return a number based on a comparison of two exponents.

+## Thoughts

+Ran into execution timeouts because of the very large integer inputs/exponents.
+Used a log() method and it computed way faster.
+Looks like I need to go back and learn math.